MrHedmad/kerblam/README.md

 the previous step, and you could invoke it with `kerblam run process_csv`.
 You could then write more makefiles for other tasks and run them similarly.

-If Kerblam! finds a dockerfile of the same name as one of your pipes in the `./src/dockerfiles/` folder (e.g. `./src/dockerfiles/process_csv.dockerfile`), it will:
+If Kerblam! finds a Dockerfile of the same name as one of your pipes in the `./src/dockerfiles/` folder (e.g. `./src/dockerfiles/process_csv.dockerfile`), it will:
 - Move the dockerfile to the top folder, next to the makefile;